ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/push-image-to-docker-hub.md

+---
+description: Publish your Docker image to Docker Hub effortlessly with our step-by-step guide.
+Share your containerized applications with the world.
+---

-# Pushing Image to Docker Hub
+# Publish Image to Docker Hub

 To share your image with your team or the public, you should store it in a Docker registry.
 Docker Hub serves as a registry that enables you to either privately share your images with your team or make them accessible to the public.